KamleshNrupnarayan/Animal-Classification-Using-CNN/README.md

 - [Results](#results)

 ## Features
-- **Animal Classification**: Classifies images into wild or pet categories with high accuracy.
+- **Animal Classification**: Images are classified into wild or pet categories with high accuracy.
 - **Customizable CNN Model**: The architecture is modular and can be easily modified for different classification tasks.
-- **Flexible Data Processing Pipeline**: Handles image resizing, normalization, and data augmentation for enhanced performance.
+- **Flexible Data Processing Pipeline**: It handles image resizing, normalization, and data augmentation for enhanced performance.

 ## Requirements
 Ensure you have the following installed: